 - Have Fun and Be Well

 The VSPA values and prioritizes your well-being and we encourage you to do the same.
 You may be reluctant to take advantage of all the resources at UC Berkeley or the number of opportunities to engage may be overwhelming.
 However, we encourage you to maximize your time at UC Berkeley by participating in the social and networking events designed to integrate and welcome you into the Cal community.
 The VSPA is a great place to start exploring your options.
-Check the Resources and Wellness pages for more information.
+Check the Resources pages for more information.

 We also encourage you to explore the special interest groups in the VSPA, so that you may connect with other individuals who share common identities and interests.